Friends of George's v. Mulroy

 Friends of George's v.
 Mulroy was a case filed by an LGBTQ+ theatre troupe located in Memphis, Tennessee in the United States.
 The suit was filed against the State of Tennessee, Tennessee Attorney General Jonathan Skrmetti, and Shelby County District Attorney Steve Mulroy over the State's anti-drag legislation, which was signed into law by Governor Bill Lee on March 2, 2023.

 Suit was filed on March 27, 2023, to stop the act from being enforced.
 The legislation was ruled unconstitutional by Judge Thomas Parker on June 2, 2023.
 AG Skrmetti stated after the ruling that the injunction only applied to Shelby County and is not binding on any other district in the state.
 He later filed an appeal of Judge Parker's ruling.

 Oral arguments were heard by the United States Court of Appeals for the Sixth Circuit on February 1, 2024.
-On July 18, 2024, the Sixth Circuit reversed the lower court's injunction and directed the case to be dismissed, ruling that Friends of George's did not have standing to sue because it had not shown that the law's "harmful to minors" standard would apply to performances at Friends of George's.
+On July 18, 2024, a three-judge panel in the Sixth Circuit reversed the lower court's injunction and directed the case to be dismissed, ruling 2–1 that Friends of George's did not have standing to sue because it had not shown that the law's "harmful to minors" standard would apply to performances at Friends of George's.